madewithkoji/koji-analytics-sdk/README.md

 ## Overview
 The @withkoji/analytics package enables you to track custom events in your Koji templates.
 For example, track onClick events for the links and buttons in a Koji.

+**[DEPRECATED]**
+This package is deprecated and is included only for backwards compatibility.
+For new templates, use [@withkoji/core](https://developer.withkoji.com/reference/packages/withkoji-koji-core).

 ## Installation

 Install the package in the frontend service of your Koji project.